Skip to main content

 • Decitabine (Dacogen)

-In some MDS patients, using one of these drugs can improve blood counts (sometimes enough so that blood transfusions aren’t needed), improve quality of life, lower the chance of getting leukemia, and even help a person live longer.
+For some people with MDS, using one of these drugs can improve blood counts (sometimes enough so that blood transfusions aren’t needed), improve quality of life, lower the chance of the MDS progressing to acute myeloid leukemia (AML), and even help a person live longer.

-Azacitidine can be injected under the skin or into a vein (IV), often for 7 days in a row, once a month.
+Decitabine can be injected under the skin (subcutaneously) or into a vein (IV).

 A newer form of this drug, known as Inqovi, combines decitabine with cedazuridine, which helps stop the decitabine from being broken down in the digestive system.
-This allows the drug to be taken by mouth as a tablet, typically once a day for 5 days in a row, which is repeated every 4 weeks.
+This lets the patient take the drug by mouth as a tablet.

-Hypomethylating agents can have some of the same side effects as standard chemo drugs (see below), but these side effects are usually milder.
+Hypomethylating agents can have some of the same side effects as standard chemo drugs (see below), but these are usually milder.

 A major side effect of these drugs is usually an early drop in blood cell counts, which tends to get better as the drug begins to work.
 Other side effects can include: